schombert/Project-Alice/docs/rules.md

 #### Conditions

 Can't fabricate on someone you are at war with.
 Can't fabricate on anyone except your overlord if you are a vassal.
 Requires defines:MAKE_CB_DIPLOMATIC_COST diplomatic points.
-Can't fabricate on your sphere members
+Can't fabricate on your sphere members.
+Cb must be fabricate-able.

 #### Effect